conda/conda/CONTRIBUTING.md

        The tests-suite is very sensitive to the initial environment.
-We have make some effort to make the tests runnable in popular IDEs, and in PyCharm's case, many tests can be run from a clean environment (variable-wise).
+We have make some effort to make the tests runnable in popular IDEs, and in PyCharm's case, many tests can be run from a clean environment (variable-wise)

 ## Development Environment, Windows cmd.exe shell